adj1984-gh/house-sitting-app/readme.md

-# 🏠 House & Pet Sitting Management System
+I ha# 🏠 House & Pet Sitting Management System

 A comprehensive web application for managing house and pet sitting instructions, built with React, Next.js, Supabase, and deployed on Vercel.